Arthgyaan

 Annual returns for Nifty 50 TRI vs Nifty 50 US ETF is imapcted by the exchange rate

 The same trend is seen here for the annual performance figures of the Indian and US funds.
-Though the underlying stocks are different, the returns vary quite a bit.
+Though the underlying stocks are not very different, the returns vary quite a bit.

 Did you know that we have a private Facebook group which you can join for free and ask your own questions?
 Please click the button below to join.